masterdesky/masterdesky.github.io/_posts/2020-10-13-gadget2_install.md

 ```
 This will tell the simulation to save snapshot files in `.hdf5` format which can be handled with Python later.

 GADGET-2 works by taking a "snapshot" of the simulation at certain intervals, and saving the coordinates and velocities of the simulated particles into a file.
 The shorter this interval is, the better and more continuous our sample will be.
-The length of this can be changed in the line
+The length of this can be changed in the `Output freqency` block in the line

 ```bash
 % Output frequency